The table saw is a tool that is crucial to the cutting industry, particularly the lumber processing industry.

 Ripping Saw Blade

 These blades often come with a 20-teeth configuration with wide gullets.
-This configuration makes them suitable for users intending to do faster cutting with lesser precision.
+This configuration makes them suitable for users intending to cut faster with lesser precision.

 2.2 Crosscut Blades

-Another popular table saw blade is the crosscut blades.
+Another popular table saw blade is the crosscut blade.
 The crosscut blades are popular for cutting across the grain.
-A key advantage of this blade is that they give off lesser waste materials after cutting.
+This blade’s key advantage is that it gives off lesser waste materials after cutting.